kyeshmz/kkshmz.com/content/about/_index.md

 {{< img src="/img/profile.jpg" >}}

 Hi, I am a Tokyo based design engineer / researcher born in Tokyo and raised in Texas.
-My interests are at the intersection of technological affordance and design research.
+My interests are at the intersection of technological affordance and design research and how we can create that using code.

 I currently reside in [Yasuhi Kakehi's xlab](http://www.xlab.sfc.keio.ac.jp/) studying interaction design when it was formally taught at SFC, and also part of [Daijiro Mizuno Lab](http://www.daijirom.com/) studying the intersection of computational design and design research.